data61/PSL/PaMpeR/README.md

 - [ ] a schematic variable.

-- [ ] 3.
-"Conjunction" as outmost constant
-   - "HOL.conj"
-   - "Pure.conjunction"
-   - **TO BE REPLACED WITH MORE PRECISE ASSERTIONS**

 - [x] 4.
 "For all" constant
    - "Pure.all"
    - **TO BE REPLACED WITH MORE PRECISE ASSERTIONS**